Kolkata Metro: North-South Metro

 Despite all the hurdles, services began on 24 October 1984, with the commissioning of a partial commercial service covering a distance of 3.40 km with five stations served between Esplanade and Bhowanipur (currently Netaji Bhavan).
 The first metro was driven by Tapan Kumar Nath and Sanjoy Kumar Sil.
 The service was quickly followed by commuter services on another 2.15 km stretch in the north between Dum Dum and Belgachhia on 12 November 1984.
 The commuter service was extended to Tollygunge on 29 April 1986, covering a further distance of 4.24 km, making the service available over a distance of 9.79 km and covering 11 stations.
 However, the services on the north section were suspended starting 26 October 1992, as this small, isolated section was little used.
-The Line 1 was almost entirely built by cut and cover method, while a small 1.09 km stretch between Belgachia and Shyambazar was built using shield tunneling with compressed air and air locks, since the alignment crossed a railway yard (now Kolkata railway station) and Circular Canal.
+The Blue Line was almost entirely built by cut and cover method, while a small 1.09 km stretch between Belgachia and Shyambazar was built using shield tunneling with compressed air and air locks, since the alignment crossed a railway yard (now Kolkata railway station) and Circular Canal.

 After more than eight years, the 1.62 km Belgachhia–Shyambazaar section, along with the Dum Dum–Belgachhia stretch, was opened on 13 August 1994.
-Another 0.71 km stretch from Esplanade to Chandni Chowk was commissioned shortly afterwards, on 2 October 1994.
+Another 0.71 km stretch from Esplanade to Chandni Chowk was commissioned shortly afterward, on 2 October 1994.
 The Shyambazaar-Shobhabazar–Girish Park (1.93 km) and Chandni Chowk–Central (0.60 km) sections were opened on 19 February 1995.
 Services on the entire stretch of the Metro were introduced from 27 September 1995 by bridging the 1.80 km gap with Mahatma Gandhi Road metro station in the middle.

-In 1999–2000, the extension of Line 1 along an elevated corridor from Tollygunge to New Garia, with six stations, was sanctioned at a cost of ₹907 crore.
+In 1999–2000, the extension of Blue Line along an elevated corridor from Tollygunge to New Garia, with six stations, was sanctioned at a cost of ₹907 crore.
 The section was constructed and opened in two phases, Mahanayak Uttam Kumar to Kavi Nazrul in 2009 and Kavi Nazrul to Kavi Subhash in 2010.
 In the north, the line was extended till Noapara from Dum Dum on 10 July 2013.
 The latest extension opened was the 4.1 km stretch from Noapara to Dakshineswar on 23 February 2021.

-East–West metro
+East-West Metro

-The master-plan of the metro corridor was made in 1971 along with the North–South Corridor, connecting the office district of Bidhannagar with the twin city and transportation hub Howrah via another transport hub of the city, Sealdah, and the central business district Esplanade by an underwater metro line.
+The master plan of the metro corridor was made in 1971 along with the North–South Corridor, connecting the office district of Bidhannagar with the twin city and transportation hub Howrah via another transport hub of the city, Sealdah, and the central business district Esplanade by an underwater metro line.
 It is a ₹4874.6 crore project, sanctioned in 2008 by Prime Minister Manmohan Singh.
 The foundation stone was laid on 22 February 2009 and construction started in March 2009.
 The autonomous Kolkata Metro Rail Corporation (KMRC) was formed to implement the project.
 The Government of India (Ministry of Urban Development) and Government of West Bengal each had a half-share in it.
 Later, the Government of West Bengal pulled out from it, and the shares were transferred to the Ministry of Railways.